 Over the last few decades, the power sector has seen substantial growth in terms of power capacity increase, with major integration of disruptive technologies to attain clean energy targets around the world.
 Due to the rising need for energy efficiency, while reducing power disruptions, global investment in the power sector reached USD 757 billion in 2019.
 One of the primary drivers driving the DCS market is the growing power generation capacity, particularly in developing nations.
 Rapid population growth and modernization have resulted in a rise in electricity generation.
 Various power generation components and processes, such as boiler side valves, fans, turbine valves, and boiler coal firing, are controlled by distributed control systems.
 Municipal spending has also expanded to keep up with the growing urban population shift.

-Based on component, the global distributed control system market has been segmented into hardware, software, and services.
-The software segment held a share of 52.70% of the global distributed control system market.
-Based on application, the global distributed control system market has been segmented intocontinuous and batch-oriented processes.
-Batch-oriented held a 58.90% share of the global distributed control system market.
+Based on component, software segment held a share of 52.70% of the global distributed control system market segments into hardware, software, and services.
+Based on application, the Batch-oriented held a 58.90% share of global distributed control system market which segments into intocontinuous and batch-oriented processes.
 Based on end use, the global distributed control system market has been segmented into oil and gas, powergeneration, food &beverage, chemicals, pharmaceutical, metal &mining, paper &pulp, and others.
 Oil and gas held a 21.20% share of the global distributed control system market.Based on region, the global distributed control system market has been segmented into North America, Europe, Asia-Pacific, the Middle East & Africa, and South America.
 The Asia-Pacific held a 31.26% share of the global distributed control system market.

 COVID-19 has led to severe impact across all the industries around the world.
 The rapid spread has led governments across the globe to take stricter actions for the operations of industrial plants and offices, leading to stricter lockdowns.
 The lockdown had a notable impact on the power sector overall as power demand had decreased majorly from commercial and industrial sectors.